InfinityBotList/ibl-autopost/README.md

 # Infinity Auto Post
-The easy way to Post your Bots Server and Shard Count.
+The easy way to Post your Bots Server and Shard Count stats.

 > Note: This Module will post stats every 5 Minutes